David-Carballo/2023w-project-pose/README.md

 Why we chose this network:
 EfficientNet is optimized for low memory usage and fast inference, both of which are not requirements of the system, and a good accuracy is more important, which is what we have sought by attempting to merge different models.
 Therefore, we are going to use a deeper model with a more comprehensive combination of hyperparameters.

+Pros and Cons EfficientNetB3 vs InceptionV3:

+Both EfficientNetB3 and InceptionV3 are widely used convolutional neural network models with good performance in computer vision tasks.
+Here's a comparison of the pros and cons of EfficientNetB3 and InceptionV3:

+* Pros of EfficientNetB3:

+Efficiency in terms of performance: EfficientNetB3 is part of the EfficientNet family, which is specifically designed to achieve a good balance between performance and computational efficiency.
+These models typically have fewer parameters and operations compared to other architectures, making them more efficient in terms of training and deployment speed.

+Better performance on large datasets: EfficientNetB3 has demonstrated outstanding performance on large datasets such as ImageNet, achieving high classification accuracy.

+Scalability: The EfficientNet family offers a scale of pre-trained models (B0, B1, B2, B3, ...) that adapt to different available computational resources.
+This allows you to select the model that best suits your needs based on the available resources.

+* Cons of EfficientNetB3:

+Requires more computational resources: Although EfficientNetB3 is more efficient compared to many previous architectures, it may still require more computational resources than lighter models.
+If resources are limited, EfficientNetB3 may not be the best choice.

+* Pros of InceptionV3:

+Good ability to capture features at different scales: InceptionV3 uses parallel convolutional filters of different sizes, allowing it to capture contextual information at different scales.
+This can be beneficial in tasks that require object detection at different sizes or levels of detail.

+Widely adopted and tested: InceptionV3 has been used and evaluated in various tasks and datasets, demonstrating solid performance in image classification and object detection.

+* Cons of InceptionV3:

+Higher computational complexity: InceptionV3 tends to have more parameters and operations compared to newer and more efficient models, leading to higher computational resource consumption and memory requirements.

+Higher risk of overfitting: Due to its higher capacity and complexity, InceptionV3 can be more prone to overfitting, especially on smaller datasets.
+Careful fine-tuning or additional regularization techniques may be needed to avoid overfitting.

+Ultimately, the choice between EfficientNetB3 and InceptionV3 depends on your specific needs, available computational resources, and the dataset you're working with.
+It's recommended to experiment and evaluate both models on your specific task to determine which one better suits your requirements.

+## InceptionV3 Architecture:

 Inception, by combining different network configurations into one, aligns with this requirement, and we are going to verify through training results if using a more comprehensive model leads to greater accuracy.

 The architecture of InceptionV3 is a deep convolutional neural network consisting of multiple layers and modules.
 Here is an overview of the InceptionV3 architecture: